timblewitt/Dev/WebApps/TestMe/README.md

 # TestMe
-Deploy Web App and SQL database (TimCoDB) first.
+Deploy an Azure Web App and Azure SQL database (TimCoDB) first.

 Use dbo.Quiz.sql to populate TimCoDB database.